Wintellect/MSLearn/Object-Oriented Programming in Python/includes/3-use-methods.md

 Static methods work with your class, not with the object instantiated from the class.
 You can use a static method to create a nicely printed version of the number of faces in the Olivetti Faces dataset.
 You could do the same thing using special code every time, but the purpose of creating a class of this sort is so that you don't have to keep typing the same code repeatedly.

-To create a static method, you add it to your class definition as shown in bold here:
+To create a static method, you add it to your class definition as shown here:

 ```python
 class mRelative: